kyunghoj/jekyll-now/about.md

 permalink: /about/
 ---

 I am a software engineer at Samsung Electronics (Samsung Research) in Seoul, Korea.
-Before that, I earned a PhD in Computer Science and Engineering from the [University at Buffalo (SUNY)](www.cse.buffalo.edu), researching distributed and mobile systems under supervision of Prof. Steven Y. Ko.
-During my PhD study, I had also worked with great professors such as Prof. Oliver Kennedy and Prof. Karthik Dantu.
+Before that, I earned a PhD in Computer Science and Engineering from the [University at Buffalo (aka UB, SUNY at Buffalo, and etc.)](https://www.cse.buffalo.edu), researching distributed and mobile systems under supervision of Prof. Steven Y. Ko.
+During my PhD study, I had also worked with Prof. Oliver Kennedy and Prof. Karthik Dantu.

 Even earlier in my life, I was a master student at Seoul National University and I worked for various employers, including Nexon Corp. in Korea.

 ### Work Experience

-* Staff ~~Senior~~ Engineer, Samsung Research, Samsung Electronics, September 2017 -- Current.
+* Staff Engineer, Samsung Research, Samsung Electronics, September 2017 -- Current.
-  * (FYI, I wasn't promoted.
-HR decided for some reason to change the title of the same rank.)
 * Teaching Assistant, University at Buffalo.
 August 2013 -- May 2017.
 * Research Assistant, University at Buffalo.
 August 2010 -- July 2013.
 * Software Engineer, Various Employers.
 January 2003 -- August 2007.